michaelo/bootable-applications/readme.md

 * `bios/` - contains ovmf.fd, a port of Intels tianocore firmware to use with qemu
 * `docker/` - codifies the basic dependencies required to build, link and package UEFI-applications.
 I do however recommend installing the required tools locally.
 * `examples/` - a set of .c-files, each representing a basic feature of UEFI
+* `shared/` - implementations of common, reusable, functionality
 * `lil_uefi/` - a header-only library providing definitions to access UEFI-capabilities
 * `presentation/` - exports of the slides as presented

 ## Getting started

+Att!
+These tests requires stand-alone files directly under examples/.
+For directories of multiple compilation units, see make-based appreoach below.

 1. Install clang and lld, or build the bundled docker image with `./create-docker-image.sh` (will be tagged as 'uefibuilder')
 1. Build